SVirat/Twitter-Bot/README.md

 The bot scraps the web to get the information, and utilizes BeautifulSoup to read the information properly.
 It utilizes multiprocessing to run all these operations concurrently.

-This particular Twitter bot is active on RobotBird, @ASCIIBird: https://twitter.com/ASCIIBird.
+This particular Twitter bot is active on Robot Bird, @ASCIIBirdBot: https://twitter.com/ASCIIBirdBot.